elodieandrieu/elodieandrieu.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Economics XXXX
+* B.A. in Economics XXXX, Master and master thesis to add
 * Ph.D in Economics, KCL, 1st year

 Work experience